 From the above table, we understand the following:

 - ICICI Lombard General Insurance Co Ltd has provided the highest EPS (Earnings per share) followed by SBI Life Insurance Company Ltd

-- The debt to equity ratio is ideal when it is between 0 an 1.
+- The debt to equity ratio is ideal when it is between 0 and 1.
 This ratio for all the companies in the above table is ideal.

-- ICICI Lombard General Insurance company provides the highest ROE (return on equity).
+- LIC of India provides the highest ROE (return on equity), followed by ICICI Lombard General Insurance company.
 This is justifiable considering the risk that is taken while investing in equity.

-- Among the companies in the table above, SBI Life Insurance Company Ltd and ICICI Prudential Life Insurance Company Ltd have a favourable current ratio that is higher than 1.
+- LIC has the highest current ratio.
+Among the other companies in the table above, HDFC Life Insurance, SBI Life Insurance Company Ltd, and ICICI Prudential Life Insurance Company Ltd have a favorable current ratio that is higher than or closer to 1.
 This means that they have more current assets as compared to their current liabilities.
 A current ratio lower than 1 is not considered to be good, in general.

-- General Insurance Corporation of India has high promoter holdings of 85.78%.
+- Government has ownership of 96.5% of LICI.
+General Insurance Corporation of India also has high promoter holdings of 85.78%.
 ICICI Prudential Life Insurance Comp Ltd has 73.41% held by promoters.

 - The dividend yield of all of the above companies is moderate.

-- The PE ratio of SBI Life Insurance Company Ltd is the closest to the industry average.
+- The PE ratio of HDFC Insurance Company Ltd is the highest.
 In general, a low PE ratio is considered to be good.

-- The net profit margin of ICICI Lombard General Insurance Co Ltd. is the highest amongst the above companies.
+- The net profit margin of ICICI Lombard General Insurance Co Ltd. is the highest among the above companies.